tonoriesco/certificates/README.md

 If you need to create certificates for other domains, just run `create-certificate.sh` again.
 **No need to create or import the CA again!**

-Enjoy! 👋

 ## Credits

 These scripts have been created from the steps highlighted in [this StackOverflow answer](https://stackoverflow.com/a/60516812/759866) by [@entrity](https://github.com/entrity).

-Scripts from: Ben Morel: https://github.com/BenMorel/dev-certificates
+Scripts from: Ben Morel https://github.com/BenMorel/dev-certificates